England make chaotic start to new era v New Zealand

 Still, England were in strong positions at 59-0 and 92-2, only to lose five wickets for eight runs in a blur of inexplicable strokes.

-All this on a day when Jack Leach had to be withdrawn from the match with concussion after landing awkwardly whilst trying to save a boundary in only the sixth over.
+All this on a day when Jack Leach had to be withdrawn from the match with concussion after landing awkwardly while trying to save a boundary in only the sixth over.

 Leach has been replaced by Lancashire leg-spinner Matt Parkinson, who started the day in Manchester and ended it on the verge of batting in his Test debut.